kartikkishore/PODMA/Analysis.md

 - Procedure Grade 2, latest serum albumin and whether the surgery is an emergency or not play a signifcant role in determining the lost of stay of patients post-op.

 As the p-value of the second model i.e. full model is signifcant (< 0.05) we reject the null hypothesis that the null model is okay.
+- This means that addding the new variables do contribute in improving the predictive performance of the model.

 #### Normal GAM